Zhiren Wang

 Zhiren Wang (Chinese: 王之任) is a Chinese mathematician, specializing in dynamical systems.
 He is known for his contributions to the rigidity theory of group actions.

 Education

 Wang received his undergraduate education at Fudan University, earning a B.S. in Mathematics (2004).
-He then pursued graduate studies in France, obtaining an Ingénieur degree from École Polytechnique and a DEA (Diplôme d'études approfondies) in Mathematics from University Paris-Sud (Orsay) (both in 2006).
+He then pursued graduate studies in France, obtaining an Ingénieur degree from École Polytechnique and a DEA (Diplôme d'études approfondies) in Mathematics from Paris-Sud University (Orsay) (both in 2006).
 He completed his Ph.D. in Mathematics at Princeton University in 2011 under the supervision of Elon Lindenstrauss.

 Career

 After completing his doctorate, Wang held a postdoctoral fellowship at the Mathematical Sciences Research Institute, followed by a position as Gibbs Assistant Professor at Yale University from 2011 to 2014, and then faculty positions at Pennsylvania State University from 2014 to 2025.
 In 2025, he moved to Johns Hopkins University as Professor.
 He has also held a Von Neumann Fellowship at the Institute for Advanced Study.